gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 directories and do not have a file that is being referenced.
 Maybe you changed the name or moved it?
 Re-applying the patch will remedy this or creating the needed *.js and *.css files.
 5. In the "\markers" directory you will find several *.rename files.
 You should not delete these files.
 These are overrides for any scripts you have.
-If you leave them in tact and create no files in this directory then none of your scripts will be loaded.
+If you have only .rename files and create no base files in this directory then none of your scripts will be loaded.
 This is useful if/when you are troubleshooting a kbox problem and need to turn off all jkuery enhancements globally. see section "Activating Scripts By Example"
 6. The "\customer" directory is where you can put your own scripts and know for certain they will not be